Presenter - Mario Zanatta

 1. What time is your timeslot and what does your session consist of? (segments, types of music, serials etc)

 The program commences with British Big Band music followed by three selections from the artist of the week.
 Comedy tracks are part of the program and until 6:30 there is a presentation of easy listening music which includes recordings that are generally unavailable on LP or CD.
-After the 6:00 O’clock news I play a couple of good quality 78rpm recordings, followed by two tracks by an artist (who would be featured for several weeks) and at 6:30 Latin Rendezvous is presented.
+After the 6:00 O’clock news I play a couple of good quality 78rpm recordings, followed by two tracks by an artist (who would be featured for several weeks).

 Between 7pm and 8pm I present the ‘MGM Musical Hour’ with soundtrack recordings from MGM films, and each week I feature an MGM personality who would have celebrated a birthday in the past week.
 This part of the program commences with Leo the MGM lion roaring with the theme ‘That’s Entertainment’ and ends similarly.
 During the program Leo may roar to indicate he is in the studio, and I respond in an appropriate manner.